Philippines says will exercise self-restraint in disputed seas

 Manila is seeking a ruling from the Permanent Court of Arbitration in The Hague to confirm its right to exploit the waters in its 200-nautical mile exclusive economic zone (EEZ) as allowed under the U.N.
 Convention on the Law of the Sea (UNCLOS).
 The claim questions China's "nine-dash-line" claim to most of the South China Sea.

 China claims about 90 percent of the sea's 3.5 million sq km (1.35 million sq miles) waters.
-The sea provides 10 percent of the global fish catch, carries $5 trillion (3.01 trillion pounds) in ship-borne trade a year and is believed to be rich in energy.
+The sea provides 10 percent of the global fish catch, carries $5 trillion in ship-borne trade a year and is believed to be rich in energy.

-Brunei, Malaysia, the Philippines and Taiwan also have overlapping claims in the sea.
+Brunei, Malaysia, the Philippines and Taiwan also have ovelapping claims in the sea.

 The Philippines is no match to China's naval capabilities in the South China Sea, avoiding any provocation and direct confrontation, particularly in Scarborough and Second Thomas Shoals.